Hackthebox Horizontall Writeup

 Privilege escalation

-Let's start with LinPEAS.
+Let’s start with LinPEAS

-After analyzing the output i found interesting port 8000 which run locally in the system.
+the output i found interesting port 8000

-I use chisel for portforward 8000 port so we can access that in our browser.
+port so we can access

-First let's transfer the chisel binary.
+First let’s transfer the chisel

-Now Let's portforward the 8000 port.
+Now Let’s portforward

 ./chisel server -p 8001 --reverse #on local machiene